Some Trump allies walk slowly, rock a wall, or snub Jan 6 committee - ExBulletin

 It was Bannon’s second federal indictment in two years.
 Although the last time he was indicted, Trump pardoned him.

 While Bannon’s relationship with Trump is often hot and cold, Bannon has made it clear that his loyalty is always that of the former president.
-He used his podcast to encourage Trump supporters – especially those who mistakenly believe the 2020 election was stolen – to run for a higher position, land places on local school boards and become teachers. election officials.
+He used his podcast to encourage Trump supporters – especially those who mistakenly believe the 2020 election was stolen – to run for higher positions, land places on local school boards, and become academics. election officials.

 In a recent podcast episode, Bannon predicted it was only a matter of time before Trump returned to the Oval Office.

-“We’re going to go to the beach and you will have the landing teams, the beachhead teams and all that nomenclature that they use when President Trump wins again in 2024 or before,” he said.
+“We’re going to hit the beach and you’ll have the landing teams, the beachhead teams and all that nomenclature that they use when President Trump wins again in 2024 or before,” he said.

 CNN’s Jeff Simon, Gabby Orr, and Katelyn Polantz contributed to this report.